databricks-industry-solutions/incident-investigation-using-graphistry/README.md

 ## Technical Overview

+* Leverage any cybersecurity data in the lakehouse without transforming the data into a graph data model at ingestion time.
+* Dynamically run a query to filter the data and convert to graph data model at analysis time.
+This flexibility allows the analyst to tweak the graph data model at will during analysis.
+* Send the resultant data frames (nodes and edges) to graphistry for visualization
+* Perform investigation and analysis in graphistry UI without writing any code

 ___

 &copy; 2022 Databricks, Inc. All rights reserved.
 The source in this notebook is provided subject to the Databricks License [https://databricks.com/db-license-source].
 All included or referenced third party libraries are subject to the licenses set forth below.